Yes, the 2020 Sanlam Cape Town Marathon was officially cancelled on 23 June 2020 – this includes the Peace and Trail Runs.

 This is currently under review and will be communicated to all athletes in due course.

-There won’t be any seeding for the Virtual Marathon.
-Participants will start their race at 06h30 sharp (local time) on 18 October.
+There won’t be any seeding for the Virtual Marathon, as participants will be able to start their race any time between 6am and 10am on 18 October.

 Athletes residing in South Africa will have the option to purchase a t-shirt when they enter the Virtual Race.
-This option is unfortunately not available to runners living outside of South Africa.
+Due to posting restrictions and courier costs, this option is unfortunately not available to runners living outside of South Africa.

 All Virtual Race entrants will receive a digital race number.